Hardgainer Truths In 2022

 By: Zack Mathews

-You're naturally skinny and can't seem to gain any weight.
+You're naturally skinny and can't seem to gain weight.

 Am I right?

-Whether you are new to looking into hardgainer info, or you're a seasoned veteran of jumping between workouts and diet plans, I want to help you get results.
+Whether you are new to hardgainer info, or you're a seasoned veteran of jumping between workouts and diet plans, I want to help you get results.

 Because I've been in your shoes before.

 There's a lot of BS in the fitness industry about what you should do with a hardgainer body type.

 I want to take the guesswork out of it for you and give you these 7 hardgainer truths that if followed correctly, will get you amazing results.

 - A Hardgainer Has To Eat In A Calorie Surplus.